linanystrom/SOS-II/README.md

 # Advancing The Shift-Of-Strategy Approach: Shifting Suspects’ Strategies in Extended Interrogations

 This repository contains the analysis code for the second study on the Shift-Of-Strategy (SoS) Approach.
 The project's pre-registration and supplemental materials can be found at https://osf.io/a9462/.
+A preprint is available at https://psyarxiv.com/b7mvq.

 ## Reproducing the analyses